SRvSaha/CoWinVaccineSlotFinder/README.md

       "OTPValidatorUrl": "https://cdn-api.co-vin.in/api/v2/auth/validateMobileOtp",
       "Secret": "U2FsdGVkX18vDwDor+oOIG7vSUnINtlc/pxQcNiBulCm8LT5Sza+aIISKLqImbpMnRYgsN2QACPhggLWgZEpQg==",
       "AutoReadCaptcha": false, // Use either true or false; By default false; True means No need to enter captcha, False means captcha needs to be entered manually
-      "BearerToken": "", // If you already have bearer token, which you'll get after entering OTP, you can put it here for subsequent usage.
-But default, it will be blank which means new sessions will be generated and OTP would be needed
       "Mobile": "REPLACE_WITH_YOUR_REGISTERED_MOBILE_NO"
     },
-    "SleepIntervalInMilliseconds": 2000,
+    "SleepIntervalInMilliseconds": 3500,
+    "IsThrottlingToBeUsed": true, // Use either true or false; By default true; True means IP throttling is inplace, False means IP throttling has been removed
+    "ThrottlingThreshold": 100, //Number of request per IP allowed for ThrottlingInterval "ThrottlingIntervalInMinutes": 5,
     "TotalIterations": 10000,
-    "SpoofedUserAgentToBypassWAF": "Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/90.0.4430.93 Safari/537.36",
     "SelfRegistrationPortal": "https://selfregistration.cowin.gov.in",
     "MinAgeLimit": 18,
-    "MaxAgeLimit": 45,
+    "MaxAgeLimit": 44,
     "MinimumVaccineAvailability": 1,
-    "VaccineType": "", // Blank Implies Any VaccineType: "COVISHIELD" OR "COVAXIN" OR "SPUTNIK V"; Default is any types of Vaccine
+    "VaccineType": "", // Blank Implies Any VaccineType: COVISHIELD OR COVAXIN OR SPUTNIK V; Default is any type of Vaccine "DoseType": 1,
-    "DoseType": 1, // FirstDose => 1, SecondDose => 2
+    "VaccineFeeType": "Free", // Blank Implies Any VaccineFeeType: Free or Paid; Default is Free
+    "IsSearchToBeDoneForVaccinationCentreName": false, // Set this is True if you want to search for specific Centres within your PINCode/District
+    "VaccinationCentreNames": [
+      "REPLACE_ME_WITH_YOUR_VACCINATION_CENTER_NAME_1",
+      "REPLACE_ME_WITH_YOUR_VACCINATION_CENTER_NAME_2"
+    ], // You need to put the exact names of the Vaccination Centres for which you want to search.
+You'll get that from CoWIN Portal
-    "VaccineFeeType": "Free", // Blank Implies Any VaccineFeeType: Free or Paid; Default is Free "VaccinationCentreName": "", // Blank implies All Vaccination Centres in the District/PINCodes, which is default "IsSearchToBeDoneByPINCode": true, // Set this as True if you want to set by PINCode "PINCodes": [
+    "IsSearchToBeDoneByPINCode": true, // Set this as True if you want to set by PINCode "PINCodes": [
       "REPLACE_ME_WITH_YOUR_PIN_CODE_1",